pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-intro/index.md

 - developing and deploying Azure Functions
 - deploying static websites on Azure
 - configuring Azure Kubernetes Service and deploying containerized applications
-- using Azure DevOps to automating building and deployment of infrastructure and applications
+- using Azure DevOps to automate the building and deployment of infrastructure and applications

 First up and next in this series of articles is deploying an Azure virtual machine with an application.